jundalisay/superb/content/en/research/say/treatise/b3-notes.md

 uct sold is exchanged for the product bought with the price.

 When a bushel of wheat has been sold for dollar, and 7 lbs. of coffee bought with that dollar, the wheat has actu- ally been bartered for the coffee, and the money that has intervened has withdrawn itself as completely, as if it had never appeared at all in the transaction.

 Wherefore it is quite correct to say, that relative value is determined by the relation of commodities one to another, and not solely by that of each commodity to money.

-4. It must not be inferred from this passage, that I mean to say, that the productive agency exerted in raising a prod- uct, whose charges of production have amounted to a dol- lar, although it is saleable for 75 cents only, is therefore worth but 75 cents.
+4. It must not be inferred from this passage, that I mean to say, that the productive agency exerted in raising a prod- uct, whose charges of production have amounted to a dollar, although it is saleable for 75 cents only, is therefore worth but 75 cents.
 My position merely implies, that this amount of productive service has, in such case, raised a value of 75 cents only, though it might have raised a value of a dollar.